bbauska/inthroughtheoutdoor/README.md

 };
 ```

-After being transpiled, the <div> will have a CSS class of customClass.
+After being transpiled, the &lt;div&gt; will have a CSS class of customClass.

 Because a JSX component represents HTML, you could put several components together to create a more complex HTML page.
 This is one of the key advantages of the component architecture React provides.
 It allows you to compose your UI from many separate, isolated components.
 This makes it easier to build and maintain complex user interfaces.